Bhuvaneswark5/Bhuvaneswark5/README.md

 - 👋 Hi, I’m @Bhuvaneswark5
 - 👀 I’m interested in Data Analytics and data Science.
-- 🌱 I’m currently learning Data SCIENCE
+- 🌱 I’m currently learning Data Science.
 - 💞️ I’m looking to collaborate on Full time job and internships.
 - 📫 How to reach me linkedin.com/in/bhuvaneswar-reddy-koppolu-a6a288228